Cristina Dudziak (she/they)

 Lucy is excited to be joining OUT MetroWest, growing its vibrant community, and learning to become a better ally to queer and trans youth and the LGBTQ+ community.

-A team of adult advisors helps to facilitate Nexus, Prism, Umbrella, and Youth of Color Hangout.
-Along with youth peer leaders, they plan meeting activities, lead discussions, and serve as role models for youth participants.
+They plan meeting activities, lead discussions, and serve as LGBTQ+ role models for youth participants.

 Board of Directors

 - Ashley Seeley, Vice Chair (she/her)

 - Lindsey Caliga, Alum & Board Member (she/her)

 - Donna Tambascio, Advisor to the Board (she/her)